openharmony/docs/en/application-dev/ui/arkts-navigation-tabs.md

 # Tabs

 When there is a large amount of page information, to enable the user to focus on the currently displayed content, the page content needs to be classified to improve the page space utilization.
-The [Tabs](../reference/arkui-ts/ts-container-tabs.md) component can quickly switch between views on a page, improving information search efficiency and reducing the amount of information that users can obtain at a time.
+The [\<Tabs>](../reference/arkui-ts/ts-container-tabs.md) component can quickly switch between views on a page, improving information search efficiency and reducing the amount of information that users can obtain at a time.

 ## Basic Layout

-  The Tabs component consists of two parts: TabContent and TabBar.
-TabContent is the content page, and TabBar is the navigation tab bar.
+  The **\<Tabs>** component consists of two parts: **\<TabContent>** and **\<TabBar>**. **\<TabContent>** is the content page, and **\<TabBar>** is the navigation tab bar.
 The following figure shows the page structure.
 The layout varies according to the navigation type.
-TabContent can be classified into bottom navigation, top navigation, and side navigation.
-The navigation bar is located at the bottom, top, and side, respectively.
+In bottom navigation, top navigation, and side navigation, the navigation tab bar is located at the bottom, top, and edge, respectively.
-  Figure 1 Tabs component layout
+  **Figure 1** \<Tabs> component layout

 ![tabs-layout](figures/tabs-layout.png)